 You had a household employee in 2011.

-They’re FUTA wages if the cash wages paid to household employees in any calendar quarter of 2011 totaled $1,000 or more.
+They’re FUTA wages if the cash wages you paid to household employees in any calendar quarter of 2011 were $1,000 or more.

 The rules regarding payment of federal unemployment tax don't apply to your: